djmanri3/emby-jellyfin-theme-startlight/README.md

     - Fix tablet format when change position of player
     - Fix tablet format bottons playlist (save playlist and more options)
     - Fix mobile format bottons playlist (save playlist and more options)
+- [10/03/2025] Fixed transition to landscape UI to portrait UI, more adjust resize UI and improved landscape mode interface on mobile phones

 ## How Install
 >[!IMPORTANT]